msplke/rave/README.md

 🚧 **In Development** 🚧

 Rave is currently _early_ in its development cycle.
 The app is not yet functional but is being actively developed.
-You may watch the project and leave a star to receive updates.
+You can watch the project and/or leave a star to receive updates.

 ## Contact

 MSPL KE — <makesomethingpeopleloveke@gmail.com>.

-©2023, MSPL KE.
-All rights reserved.